-- a voluntary basis, to provide information for the first time on their sexual orientation, to provide a baseline of information.
-As mentioned above, we will be writing out to staff again to ask them to provide this data, although employees will have the option not to disclose this, if they prefer. - 11.2 In the council, less than 0.5% of our employees report being LGB, indicating that we need to do some work to ensure people feel comfortable declaring their sexual orientation on a monitoring form - 11.3 Our participation in the Stonewall Workplace Equality Index and use of the Diversity Champion Logo (see Section 2) is a clear demonstration of our commitment to sexual orientation equality in the workplace, and we will be using the feedback from last year's index to make improvements where appropriate. - 11.4 For example, although our employment policies and benefits apply to everyone in the council and all relevant benefits will be paid to both same sex and opposite sex couples, responses from a previous Stonewall Workplace Equality Index survey highlighted the fact that this was not always made clear explicitly.
+- 11.3 Our participation in the Stonewall Workplace Equality Index and use of the Diversity Champion Logo (see Section 2) is a clear demonstration of our commitment to sexual orientation equality in the workplace, and we will be using the feedback from last year's index to make improvements where appropriate. - 11.4 For example, although our employment policies and benefits apply to everyone in the council and all relevant benefits will be paid to both same sex and opposite sex couples, responses from a previous Stonewall Workplace Equality Index survey highlighted the fact that this was not always made clear explicitly.
 We therefore reviewed the wording of our benefits policies to make sure that this was made clear.
-In particular, we amended our Leave of Absence Policy (Bereavement Leave and Carers Leave provisions); our Adoption Leave and Pay Policy; and our Maternity Policy (paternity/maternity support leave provisions). - 11.5 Flying the Rainbow flag annually to promote International Day against Homophobia (see Section 2) also sends a message out of the council's commitment to sexual orientation equality in the workplace.
+In particular, we amended our Leave of Absence Policy (Bereavement Leave and Carers Leave provisions); our Adoption Leave and Pay

+Policy; and our Maternity Policy (paternity/maternity support leave provisions).

+- 11.5 Flying the Rainbow flag annually to promote International Day against Homophobia (see Section 2) also sends a message out of the council's commitment to sexual orientation equality in the workplace. - 11.6 For some years now the council has established a Head of Service Equality Champion to lead on LGBT issues.